Cabonilla/multi_page_app_react/README.md

 # What I Learned

 * React routing.
 * Handling multiple page app.
+* Using a VIM plugin, may regret.